With a Full Bar and Breakfast and Dinner in the Market Common

 Then there is the Croque Tartine, toasted baguettes topped with Black Forest Ham, béchamel sauce, and melted gruyere cheese, with two eggs cooked to your liking and a side of potato gallet or scalloped potatoes.

-There are eight appetizer options—sliced duck with goat cheese topped with lemon zest, parsley, and scallions on top of baguettes, and Salmon Roulettes to name a couple.
+There are eight appetizer options but two that are especially memorable include: sliced duck with goat cheese topped with lemon zest, parsley, and scallions on top of baguettes, and Salmon Roulettes.

 They will always have homemade chicken vegetable soup and French onion, as well as a rotating selection of specialty soups.
-They make their own stock broth for the soups.
-There are also a variety of salads, as well as house sides, and premium sides.
+All the stock for their soups are homemade.
+There are also a variety of salads and sides.

 Crepes will continue to be served all day and other staple offerings will also remain.

 For their bar offerings, they don’t use any flavored vodkas or flavored rums in their speciality drinks— concocting them instead with their pure, freshly squeezed fruit juices.
-During happy hour they serve the 3M’s— margaritas, martinis (house), and mojitos all for $5; and wine and beer is discounted.
+During happy hour they serve the 3Ms— margaritas, Martinis (house), and mojitos all for $5; and wine and beer are discounted.